 We don’t have phones with unlimited data plans on Verizon.
 Instead, we have phones that are cheaper or a couple of generations out of date using Republic Wireless to save money.

-4. How did these choices impact your financial goals or timelines?
+4. How did these choices to become self-employed impact your financial goals or timelines?

 One of the unanticipated impacts of slowing down is we still manage to make the money we need in one way or another.
 For the longest time, I had a scarcity mindset.
 I was worried that I wouldn’t make enough money to provide for our family.
 Thankfully, that hasn’t ever happened in our many years of big changes.